Feb 23, 2021

 Video editors consult the written material on hand (i.e., the script, shot list, director’s notes, etc.) and begin the process of sorting through the mass of footage.
 Though stock footage might be included in the shot list, it can also be added in later on.

-This initial process of assembling the footage along a timeline is an important first step in visually linking the different shots together.
+It doesn't matter if you're using DaVinci Resolve or Premiere Pro: This initial process of assembling the footage along a timeline is an important first step in visually linking the different shots together.
 The rough edits that follow give you and your team a better idea of how the project will take shape.

 True to its name, a rough cut isn’t intended to be polished or perfect.
 Complex visual effects or sound effects are typically unfinished, or not included at all, in this stage.